-These are my views about IST Ltd. However, you should do your own analysis before taking any investment related decision about IST Ltd.
+These are my views on IST Ltd. However, you should do your own analysis before making any investment-related decision about IST Ltd.

 You may use the following steps to analyse the company: “How to do Detailed Analysis of a Company“